 - the total number of high school graduates enrolled in college within 16 months, or

-- the total number of high school graduates enrolled in college pursuing 1 year of college credit.
+- the total number of high school graduates enrolled in college earning 1 year of college credit.

-Percentage calculations for all high school graduates enrolled in college and pursuing 1 year of credit (first table):
+Percentage calculations for all high school graduates enrolled in college and earning 1 year of credit (first table):

 - Percent Enrolled in College = Number enrolled / Number of high school graduates

-- Percent Pursued 1 Year Credit = Number pursued 1 year credit / Number of high school graduates
+- Percent Earned 1 Year Credit = Number Earned 1 year credit / Number of high school graduates

-Percentage calculations for high school graduates by gender, ethnicity, economically disadvantaged, special education, or LEP categories (other tables):
+Percentage calculations for high school graduates by gender, ethnicity, economically disadvantaged, special education, or English learner categories (other tables):

 - Percent HS Graduates = Number of HS graduates in a specific category / Number of total HS graduates